1minute99/physical-activity-predictor/README.md

 https://github.com/1minute99/physical-activity-predictor/blob/main/main.ipynb

 ### Objective
-Building a Supervised Machine Learning Model that can predict various physical activity using the time series data.
+Building a Supervised Machine Learning Model that can predict various physical activities using the time series data.

 ### Outcome
-The machine learning model was successfully built with near-perfect accuracy (99.96%) by applying square root of sum of squares and temporal abstraction feature engineering, utilizing the Random Forest algorithm.
+The machine learning model was successfully built with near-perfect accuracy (99.96%) by applying the square root of sum of squares and temporal abstraction feature engineering, utilizing the Random Forest algorithm.

 ### About the data